trawick/ct-httpd/src/proto1/README.md

 * If you want to statically define SCTs to return in addition to those from the log, put them individually in files with extension ".sct" in the directory for the server certificate under CTSCTStorage.
 (The SHA256 digest of the server certificate is the directory name.)
 * You can configure information about CT logs external to the httpd configuration by using the ctlogconfig program to create a database, and point to the database using the CTLogConfigDB directive.
 This requires SQLite3 support in APR-Util.
 * The statuscgi.py CGI script will display "peer-aware" or "peer-unaware" (and a few more standard SSL variables) based on whether or not mod\_ssl\_ct thinks the client understands CT.  (mod\_ssl+mod\_ssl\_ct+mod\_proxy and Chromium from the dev channel are both CT-aware clients.)

+### Support for concise logging of limited information

+* proxy and server: log the SSL\_CT\_PEER\_STATUS envvar to see if peer is aware
+* proxy: log the SSL\_PROXY\_SCT\_SOURCES envvar to see where SCTs came from

+# Support for off-line auditing of SCTs received by the proxy from servers

+A script to perform auditing (ctauditscts) is currently under development, but it isn't currently working.

+Here's the related httpd processing:

+* httpd processes queue the server certificate chain and SCTs in a file called audit\_\<PID\>.tmp in the CTAuditStorage directory.
+These are flushed and renamed to audit\_\<PID\>.out when the child process exits (MaxConnectionsPerChild, load subsides, restart, stop).
+* The individual files for audit, specific to one httpd child process, will not have duplicates (i.e., multiple occurrences of the exact same server certificate/chain and set of SCTs), though there can be duplicates among files for different httpd child processes.
+* The off-line audit procedure should move the .out files elsewhere and audit the contents.
+These .out files will grow unbounded for the life of the server if the set of unique server certificates + SCTs is unbounded.
+* No provision is made for unbounded storage growth due to unbounded numbers of backend servers or unbounded numbers of child processes (each with its own .out file).
+* The file contains a series of elements for each server: SERVER_START (0x0001), certificate data (leaf first followed by any intermediate certificates), and SCT data.
+* Each certificate is represented by CERT_START (0x0002) and three-byte length followed by the certificate in DER.
+* Each SCT is represented by SCT_START (0x0003) and two-byte length followed by the SCT.